 PODCASTS: In addition, every year on the occasion of World Autism Awareness Day, the awareness campaign "Light It Up Blue" is organized during the week of April 2.
 To support this campaign, buildings and monuments are lit up in a brilliant blue.
 Listen the audio-podcasts!

-CAMPAIGN MATERIALS: Participate to the campaign by motivating your work colleagues to dress up in blue, just like you, on April 2nd.
+CAMPAIGN MATERIALS: Let's promote inclusive environments and provide support for autistic people and their caregivers by motivating our work colleagues to dress up in blue, just like us, on April 2nd.
 Inform us about your action and share it on your social network.
 Get the communication materials!

 WHY WE CELEBRATE THE DAY?